softwareQinc/staq/INSTALL.md

 cmake --build build --parallel 8
 ```

-The `--parallel 8` instructs CMake to build in parallel using 8 threads, modify
+The `--parallel 8` flag instructs CMake to build in parallel using 8 threads,
-accordingly.
+modify accordingly.

 To build only the **staq** tool suite, execute